derplayer/YuGiOh-DuelEvolution-OfflineMod/README.md

 # Usage
-Only the 2006-12 client is supported. (yo2setup_061213_e.exe) [Download](https://github.com/ysc3839/FontMod/releases) the package and just extract it into the installed game.
+Only the 2006-12 client is supported. (yo2setup_061213_e.exe) [Download](https://github.com/derplayer/YuGiOh-DuelEvolution-OfflineMod/releases) the mod package and just extract it into the installed game.
+Other versions will only have the built-in debug log functionality.

 # Game closes after start
 When the game closes instantly after start, your GPU has issues with Vulkan support. just remove following files: